jacoblee93/bicameral-gpt/README.md

 ## Other tips

 Try to keep individual journal entries relatively brief and limit them to the most impactful moments.
 Include your reactions to them and how they made you feel.

+## Acknowledgements

+This was heavily inspired by the work of Joon Sung Park et al. on [generative agents](https://arxiv.org/abs/2304.03442).